The performance of temperate maize testers for screening tropical and subtropical germplasm

 Conclusion

-In general, it could be concluded that it is possible to use maize germplasms from tropical and subtropical regions of CYMMIT to improve grain yield in temperate regions.
-Also, one temperate maize tester has the ability to distinguish superior sources (not all of them), although the use of two testers greatly reduces the risk of not choosing a superior source.
+The results of the current study showed that it is possible to use maize germplasms from tropical and subtropical regions of CYMMIT to improve grain yield in temperate regions.
+Also, one temperate maize tester has the ability to distinguish superior sources (not all of them), although the use of two testers greatly reduces the risk of not choosing (deleion) a superior source.

 Keywords